 How to Benchmark Your Warehouse

-Measuring performance and exchanging information with your peers can improve your operation
+Measuring warehouse performance can improve your operation

 Everyone likes to see how they’re doing vs. their industry peers.
 This isn’t just a natural urge to compare yourself, it’s a vital part of doing business.

 Benchmarking, at the heart of it, is comparing your performance to others like you.
 You look at your business processes and outcomes, and how they stack up to the performance metrics of industry leaders, your peers, and the best from similar operations.
 In warehousing, it is particularly important to understand where you are, and where you could be with reconfigurations, tweaks, and innovations that others are using to improve their numbers.
 What do you specifically measure?
 Typically this can include quality, cost, and time.
 Specifically, it can get much more complex.

 At the end it helps you understand the success of your peers and how you can reproduce that success.

 6 ways to acquire competitive data for warehouse benchmarking

 - Industry Groups & Studies: When it comes to warehousing, organizations like WERC publish many helpful studies, some free, some for purchase.
 Those are all worth reading.
 For instance, the organization publishes a 2010 distribution center benchmark study that could help you generally understand where your operation stacks up with WERC members who took the study.
 If you find the chance to take such surveys, it may also help you understand the things you need to consider as you strive to improve your operation.
 (The 2010 study costs $95 to read, but older versions are available for free through the WERC site).